 Heat the oil in a medium saucepan until it shimmers.
-Add the beef and cook, stirring often and breaking up the meat, just until it’s no longer pink, about 2 minutes.
+Add the meat and brown, breaking up the meat, just until it’s no longer pink, about 2 minutes.
 Add the onions, carrots, and ginger and cook, stirring often, for about 2 minutes.

-Add the wine and briskly simmer, scraping up any caramelized bits from the bottom of the pan, until almost evaporated.
+Add the wine and briskly simmer, scraping up any caramelized bits from the bottom of the pan.
 Add the potatoes, brown sugar, broth, water, and soy sauce and stir to combine.
 Bring to a boil, then reduce the heat and simmer, partially covered, until the potatoes and carrots are tender, about 30 minutes.
 Stir occasionally.
 Check the seasonings, adding salt if needed.
 Serve sprinkled with scallions.